 Some research has found that drinking cranberry juice regularly (a low-sugar variety is best — the bacteria that cause UTIs can thrive on sugar) can help in preventing recurring UTIs in women.
 You may also want to consider cranberry supplements such as pills or powders (available at natrual health food stores) if the juice is not to your taste.

 Medical attention is important, especially with recurrent UTIs, because untreated or chronic, infections may result in bladder or kidney infection and even damage.
 Back or abdominal pain, fever, or chills along with an infection may be signs of a more serious problem.
 Be sure to let your health care provider know how often you get UTIs and whether or not they occur after specific situations; for example, he/she may prescribe antibiotics to take after sexual intercourse if that's when you tend to get infections.
-If you are a Columbia student, you can make an appointment at Medical Services by logging in through Open Communicator or calling x4-2284.
 Hopefully your provider can help you kick your UTIs to the curb for good.